magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * **Memory Efficiency:** Decimated models take up less memory, making it possible to use more assets without overwhelming the system.

-# Summary and Best Practices
+## Summary
 In this topic, you learned how to manage assets in the Connected Spaces Platform (CSP).
-We covered key topics, including asset CRUD operations, asset collections, thumbnail generation, the automated model decimation service, and how asset collections relate to CSP components.
-We also explored methods for querying assets and handling multi-users events when assets are updated.
+We covered key topics, including asset CRUD operations, asset collections, the automated model decimation service, and how asset collections relate to CSP components.
+We also explored methods for querying assets.

-## Summary

 * **Asset CRUD Operations:** Create, read, update, and delete (CRUD) operations allow you to manage assets in a collection efficiently.

 * **Asset Collections:** Asset Collections are versatile tools for grouping assets or storing generic data.
-They do not inherently reference the assets associated with them but can be used to organize related data through metadata.
+They do not inherently reference the assets associated with them amd can also be used to organize related data through metadata.

-* **Asset-Component Relationships:** Assets are linked to components like static model components, animated model components, and script components, enabling interactive behavior in spaces.
+* **Asset-Component Relationships:** Assets are linked to components like static model components, animated model components, and script components.

-* **Automated Model Decimation**: This service optimizes large 3D models to improve performance without manual intervention.
+* **Automated Model Decimation**: This MCS service optimizes 3D models to improve performance without manual intervention.

 ### Querying for Assets